tamari92/kf2-tournament/rules.md

 ```

 ### 8.3 - Streaming & Casting
-All matches will be streamed primarily at any the following links:
+All matches shall be streamed primarily at any the following links:
 - http://www.twitch.tv/TamariTM

 **Teams are NOT permitted decline their match(es) being streamed.**

 **All members of a team ARE permitted (and are welcome) to record, stream, and upload their matches to their personal media accounts.** The tournament organization does not own the content players produce from their matches.

-For matches that are streamed on the official channels, commentators and streamers will be present to shoutcast the match.
+For matches that are streamed on the official channels, commentators and streamers shall be present to shoutcast the match.

 Though they are part of the Tournament Staff, commentators and streamers are **NOT** admins.
 Should an issue arise that requires the attention of an admin, one of the tournament directors should be contacted immediately.